Coalfire-CF/terraform-aws-secretsmanager/README.md

 The below example is how you can call secrets manager module to create secrets as needed.
 One important note is ensuring you exclude any characters for systems such as PGSQL.
 As there can be issues with the characters accepted by it.
 It's best to exclude `#$/_%&"'=`

+If secrets need to be shared between AWS accounts, set "shared = true" and also provide "cross_account_ids".

 ```hcl
 module "secrets" {
   source = "github.com/Coalfire-CF/terraform-aws-secretsmanager"